At the beginning of the year (2016), I sent a simple question to over 10,000 tennis players, coaches, and tennis

 57. “That would be anticipation.”

 – Anticipation in tennis comes with experience and a conscientious effort to pay attention to your opponent’s body language before they strike the ball, as well as with good court coverage knowledge.
 Study those and you’ll find yourself being in the right spot (most of the time), saving energy and winning points easier.

-58. “how to develop focus on the ball (Federer being a perfect example) and NOT lift the head up too early?”
+58. “how to develop a focus on the ball (Federer being a perfect example) and NOT lift the head up too early?”

 – Let me share one of my tricks that has allowed me for many years to focus on the ball: